ranjotdharni/python-react-app/README.md

-# python-react-app
+# react-next-app
-Weather App using React front-end and Python back-end
+Weather App using Next framework with React